dhutapratama/docs/passport.md

 You are free to extend the models used internally by Passport by defining your own model and extending the corresponding Passport model:

-    use Laravel\Passport\Client as PassportClient;
+    use Lets\Passport\Client as PassportClient;

     class Client extends PassportClient
     {
         // ...
     }

-After defining your model, you may instruct Passport to use your custom model via the `Laravel\Passport\Passport` class.
+After defining your model, you may instruct Passport to use your custom model via the `Lets\Passport\Passport` class.
 Typically, you should inform Passport about your custom models in the `boot` method of your application's `App\Providers\AuthServiceProvider` class:

     use App\Models\Passport\AuthCode;
     use App\Models\Passport\Client;